 Exu sometimes used the cognomen “he who creates problems for the innocent,” reflecting the fact that he was associated with unexpected turns of fortune.
 He is seen as a trickster, but his tricks always have the purpose of teaching an important lesson.

 He can bring both fortune and misfortune, and his choice is often seen as necessary for maintaining the divine order.
-As Odara, he is considered the Lod of Luck.
+In his manifestation as Exu Odara, he is considered the Lord of Luck.

 Symbols & Sacrifices